-Hello from the road side!
-Your friendly neighborhood world-wide hitchhiker just arrived in Santiago de Chile, the capital city.
-To get here I hitchhiked an empty bus/van of sorts and met a guy who lived in Punta Arenas (close-ish to Antarctica and my goal going South) for 15 years.
-He was planning to just stay there for two months!
+Hello from the roadside!
+Your friendly neighborhood worldwide hitchhiker just arrived in Santiago de Chile, which is Chile’s capital city.
+To get here, Jonas and I hitchhiked an empty bus/van of sorts.
+We met a guy who lived in Punta Arenas.
+For reference: Punta Arenas is close-ish to Antarctica and my goal for traveling southward.
+He was planning to just stay there for two months, but then he lived there for fifteen years!
 I wonder if the same will happen to me…

-The second ride I had with a guy in a mini truck transporting about 1000 liters of liquid chocolate for no apparent reason I could find.
-You should know that Chilean Spanish is regular Spanish on steroids (really fast) and with a lot of slang you’ve never heard about.
+The second ride was with a guy in a mini truck transporting about 1000 liters of liquid chocolate.
+For no apparent reason—at least, none that I could find.
+You should know that Chilean Spanish is regular Spanish on steroids (really fast).
+And it’s with a lot of slang you’ve never heard about.
 I asked him about the “planta” he would drop the chocolate at, but the answer just flew by without my ears catching it.

 I’ll only be staying here shortly, but I’ll be sure to make the most of my time here!
 Santiago is really a psychological midway achievement to hitchhike, as I have about as many kilometers left towards the South as I’ve done coming down from the North.